 The safe bet was always to go on a weekday so that I could get a visitor’s day pass from the main ID office.
 But then again, I never really wanted to use a day off just for this trip.
 More recently, I called again and both the pass office and the golf course mentioned that I should be able to get on during a weekend through the main gate.
 They would still have to vet my ID and it may take up to 20 minutes, but it was supposedly a pretty common procedure.

 I wish I had known this sooner or I wouldn’t have put this trip off for so long, but it was still a little risk as you never know who you’ll encounter at a military base gate and if the process will go smoothly or not.
 I’m glad to say that it couldn’t have worked out better.

 The guard at the gate was very nice and told me it would be no problem.
 As I was handing him all my information (driver’s license, vehicle registration and auto insurance card), he let me know it would take a few minutes to process everything.
 However, I had an ace up my sleeve.
-Just in case in might help, I brought my Department of Defense ID card that Edwards Air Force Base issued me late last year after I went through their complicated process in order to play that base’s course.
+Just in case it might help, I brought my Department of Defense ID card that Edwards Air Force Base issued me late last year after I went through their complicated process in order to play that base’s course (Muroc Lake).
 Since they had already done the full background check, I thought having the card might help, even though this is a Navy installation.